 Last week, LinkedIn announced they had launched a new ‘plug in’ that would enable job seekers to apply more easily for job opportunities.
 All you do is click ‘apply with LinkedIn’ and your LinkedIn profile page is sent off the employers.

-I am sure I’m not alone in thinking there are more than a few problems with this…Continue
+I am sure I’m not alone in thinking there are more than a few problems with this concept.

 Anyone can tell you that a bad experience tends to unfortunately stick out in your head more so than a good experience.
 It can just take one person to really upset a company brand but a whole group of people can do some serious damage and in this case, it most certainly has.

-The following tale is by no means tarring…Continue
+The following tale is by no means tarring the bunch of wonderful recruiters that are out there,…Continue

 This list, of our Top Ten Niche Job Boards, is just for specialist job boards (not general ones).
 This list is based on feedback we have heard, websites we have perused and duly inspected and been impressed by.
 As each sector has its own specific set of job boards, I have chosen the best of the bunch and put them below – in alphabetical order, mind.